Bot for selling dumplings

 );

-Now we just have to go through all the transactions, and provided that the comment and the transaction value match, we return true
+Now we just have to go through all the transactions.
+If a matching transaction is found, we return true.

 for (let i = 0; i < incomingTransactions.length; i++) {